sadhikari07/SQS---Message-Queues/README.md

 ## For running:
 - For sending:
     - On intellij, click on green play button next to the method that sends messages.
-    - On terminal: ./gradlew run

 - For recieving:
      - On intellij, click on green play button next to the method that recieves messages.
-          - On terminal:  ./gradlew run

 ## Queue-count aftersending messages:
 ![Screen Screen](https://raw.githubusercontent.com/sadhikari07/SQS---Message-Queues/master/assets/queueWithMessages.png)